terranovafr/C-CyberBattleSim/docs/source/embedding_model.rst

 To ensure semantic understanding of the graph structure, the GNN is pre-trained using unsupervised learning and then frozen for embedding generation.

 The GAE architecture consists of a GNN-based *Encoder* followed by a simple feed-forward Neural Network *Decoder*.
-At each time snapshot, the currently discovered scenario is represented as an evolving visible graph (see Section `POMDP Formulation <#pomdp-formulation>`_), which serves as input to the agent and hence should be transformed by the world model into a proper representation.
+At each time snapshot, the currently discovered scenario is represented as an evolving visible graph (see Section `POMDP Formulation <#pomdp-formulation>`_), which serves as input to the agent and hence should be transformed by the embedding model into a proper representation.

 Reconstruction Loss Function
 ~~~~~~~~~~~~